didemkacmazdemir/lombok/README.md

 # lombok

-Lombok kullanımının asıl amacı boilerplate denilen gereksiz kodları anotasyonlar sayesinde ortadan kaldırmak.
-Okunması daha kolay kodlar oluşturmak.
-"Avoiding Java Boilerplate Code with Project Lombok"

-!!! java8 ve üstü sürümlerde calısmaktadır.
+The main purpose of using Lombok is reducing of boilerplate codes and create more readable, clean codes.

+!!!
+Do not forget that you should use java 8 or higher version of java to use Lombok.

-intellij e lombok plugin eklemek için file-> settings-> plugis -> marketplace tab ında -> Lombok
+1-) intellij e lombok plugin eklemek için file-> settings-> plugis -> from Marketplace Tab -> Type Lombok

-sırasıyla işlemleri yapıp lobok plug in i ideye ekliyoruz.
-Bu eklemeyi yapmadan getter ve setter methodları calısmaz.

-Pom.xml e aşağıdaki dependency i ekleyeceğiz
+After added Lombok plugin to the IDE, we can use methods that annotated with lombok.
+Without plugin we can not use getter and setter methods.

+3-) After plugin, add Lombok dependency to pom.xml

 ************************************

   <dependency>